sabirinID/KPMG-Technology-Virtual-Experience-Program/README.md

 * They want to understand what top 5 products they should sell in a new store to maximise profit when they first open A large part of a data analyst’s job is to translate technical insights and concepts into relatable and understandable terms and outcomes for the client.
 Therefore, having a deep understanding of the data, the client’s business and their processes is important to complete this task.

-## Here is my task
+## Task Brief
 ### 1. Business understanding
-First, I should read through the company background document to gain an understanding of the client, Wondermarket, their business challenges and their business processes.
+* Read through the company background document to understand Wondermarket, their business challenges, and processes.

 ### 2. Exploratory data analysis
-After this, I should start exploring the dataset provided.
-This exercise is for me to gain an understanding of their data, how it relates to their business, the statistical properties of the dataset and for me to start formulating how I can use the dataset to address the clients expectations.
+* Explore the provided dataset to understand its relation to the business, statistical properties, and formulate ways to address client expectations.

 ### 3. Problem solving
-Now I have a full understanding of the business and its data, it is now my job to extract insights from the data in order to address each of the 3 expectations from the client.
-In order to properly address each expectation, I may be required to aggregate or make calculations on the original datasets.
+* Utilize the understanding of the business and data to extract insights and address each of the client's expectations.
+* Perform necessary aggregations and calculations on the datasets to derive meaningful conclusions.

 ### 4. Presentation of results
-Finally, I need to present the insights back to the client in a clear, concise and relatable format.
-To present my insights in the form of an executive summary slide, I use the additional resources for help when creating this slide.
+* Present the insights to the client in a clear, concise, and relatable format, such as an executive summary slide.
+* Seek additional resources for guidance on creating effective presentations.

-## Resources to help me with the task
+## Task Resources
-Company Background
+* Company Background
 [Click to download file →](https://raw.githubusercontent.com/sabirinID/KPMG-Technology-Virtual-Internship/main/Dataset/Company%20Background.pdf)

-Company Sales Dataset
+* Company Sales Dataset
 [Click to download file →](https://raw.githubusercontent.com/sabirinID/KPMG-Technology-Virtual-Internship/main/Dataset/Company%20Sales%20Dataset.csv)

-How to Create an Executive Summary Slide
+* How to Create an Executive Summary Slide
 [Click to view website →](https://www.youtube.com/watch?v=vbzpQfDIMG4)

 ## References